 Causes of Complexity

 The causes of complexity are not always directly attributed to bad code, in much the same way that bad code is not always the direct result of bad or even poorly skilled developers.
-I’ve witnessed many, highly skilled developers churn bad code and this has not always been because they just couldn’t be bothered, or had some kind of vendetta.
+I’ve witnessed many, highly skilled developers churn out bad code and this has not always been because they just couldn’t be bothered, or had some kind of personal vendetta against future maintainers.

 Many believe that complexity is caused by two things: Dependencies and Obscurity .
 In fact, if you spoke to many developers about the causes of complexity, they would probably highlight both these points.
 The truth is, although they do add to complexity at a code level, they are often not the direct cause of why complexity was introduced in the first place.

-There are two hard things in computer science : cache invalidation, naming things and off-by-one errors
+There are two hard things in computer science : cache invalidation, naming things and off-by-one errorsunknown

 These two causes of complexity within code bases, are not always due to developer choices or actions, but frequently the result of external forces having an impact and forcing developers to make bad decisions.
 In order to understand and identify these forces, we should first understand the principles behind Dependencies and Obscurity.